Framing Psychology

 For example: A musician may claim that millions of people listen to them.
 You may want to join in because so many other people are doing it.
 It can feel like an excellent or worthwhile gain to be a part of something that connects you with other people, even if it doesn't physically connect you with them.

-This can apply even in the context of a gain that could be statistically unlikely.
+This can affect decision-making even when the gain is statistically unlikely.
 Let's look at the lottery, for example.
 You might have a 1 in 42 million chance of winning the lottery.
 The odds are generally not in your favor to win.
 However, marketers might present the lottery with a frame that makes it seem like a chance for significant financial gain—which can overshadow any doubt you might be feeling.
 You might see this in catchphrases such as: "One person has to win.
 It could be you”.

 The framing effect may influence different demographics in different ways.
 Teenagers and young adults, for example, have been scientifically suggested to display riskier behavior, with many leading researchers believing that risk-based behaviors may decrease as people age.
 Therefore, products designed for older people might have more positive framing, whereas products for younger people may take a different approach.